Croup: Basics, symptoms and treatment

 The child may have trouble breathing because the tissue around the larynx is inflamed, constricting the windpipe, and because the bronchial passages are blocked with mucus.
 The sound of air being forced through the narrowed airways may produce a hollow, raspy noise, called stridor, with each inhaled breath.
 However, there tends to be no similar sound with exhalation.

-Croup usually lasts for five or six days and is highly contagious to other children who have not had the disease.
+Croup usually lasts for five or six days and is highly contagious to other children who have not had the illness.
 It usually affects children between the ages of six months and three years, whose small windpipes and bronchial passages are most vulnerable to blockage.
 Children over six can get croup, though it is unusual.
 It is rare in babies under six months.

 Many cases are mild and can be managed at home.
 It is important not to check your child’s throat by inserting an object.
 This can trigger spasm in the airway.
 In severe cases or in the case of epiglottitis -- an unrelated bacterial infection of the epiglottis (the tissue flap that covers the trachea when swallowing), the symptoms of which can sometimes mimic croup in early stages -- your child may need to be admitted to hospital so seek medical advice.